Important Information

 How this can affect you

 If we or an FPA decide there is a risk of fraud, we may stop activity on the accounts or block access to them.
-FPAs and cross-industry organisations may also keep a record of the risk that you or your business may pose.
+FPAs and cross-industry organisations may also keep a record of the risks that you or your business may pose.

 This may result in other organisations refusing to provide you with products or services, or to employ you.

-Data transfers out of the EEA
+Data transfers out of the UK, Isle of Man, Channel Islands and EEA

 • Follow your instructions.